LCR-ADS-Lab/TAALES-doc/docs/13_word range/README.md

 - Eguchi, M., & Kyle, K. (2020).
 Continuing to explore the multidimensional nature of lexical sophistication: The case of oral proficiency interviews. *The Modern Language Journal, 104*(2), 381-400.
 - Kyle, K., & Crossley, S. A. (2015).
 Automatically assessing lexical sophistication: Indices, tools, findings, and application. *Tesol Quarterly, 49*(4), 757-786.

----

-#### to-do-list
-- Find/update all the references on this page. (alphabetical order) >>> Zeinab: please check this!
-- Can you double check whether TP refers to top proportion or type frequency?